lujain-khalil/Arabic-LLMs-Bias-Eval/README.md

 ## Sample of results

 If you run the above code for any of the models, you will get the following figures generated once.
-In the below example, we will be working with ``marbert``.
+In the below example, we will be working with ``MARBERT``.
 The code to do this would be ``python main.py marbert``

 ### Association Results for MARBERT